Federal Direct Loans

 • Amount you would like to cancel

-IMPORTANT – If you cancel your loan(s) you may be left with an outstanding balance.
+If you cancel your loan(s) you may be left with an outstanding balance.
 Arrangements will need to be made immediately to pay this balance.

 A cohort default rate is the percentage of a school’s borrowers who enter repayment on certain Federal Family Education Loan (FFEL) Program or William D. Ford Federal Direct Loan (Direct Loan) Program loans during a particular federal fiscal year (FY), October 1 to September 30, and default or meet other specified conditions before the end of the second following fiscal year.
-Please refer to the Cohort Default Rate Guide for a more in-depth description of cohort default rates and how the rates are calculated.
+Refer to the Cohort Default Rate Guide for a more in-depth description of cohort default rates and how the rates are calculated.

 Federal Direct Parent PLUS Loan

-The Federal Direct Parent PLUS loan program is available to parents of dependent undergraduate students who file a FAFSA.
-It can be used to cover student’s college expenses
+Federal Direct Parent PLUS loans are available to parents of dependent undergraduate students who file a FAFSA and can be used to cover a student’s college expenses.
+The parent is the borrower and the loan cannot be transferred to the student.

-8.05% Fixed*
+9.08% Fixed*

-*loans first disbursed on or after July 1, 2023, and before July 1, 2024.
+*Loans first disbursed on or after July 1, 2024, and before July 1, 2025.

 4.228% Origination Fee*